kadel/nulecule-library/wordpress-centos7-atomicapp/README.md

 This example depends on [kube-dns](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) being configured on your cluster, when using Kubernetes.

+When using Marathon provider you need [service router](https://github.com/kadel/Dockerfiles/tree/master/marathon-servicerouter) or [mesos-dns](https://github.com/mesosphere/mesos-dns) for more information on service discovery when using Marathon see:  https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html#service-ports-assignment

 Currently supported providers:
 - Kubernetes
 - OpenShift3